-8 Next Steps
+7 Next Steps

-8.1 Following Planning Committee, the Issues and Options will be taken to the Full Authority on 22 January 2016 for their consideration.
-If the Authority agrees, the Issues and Options will then be published for public consultation for eight weeks beginning on the 15 or 22 February 2016.
-When the consultation ends, the comments will be considered and reported back to members in due course.
+- 7.1 If the Authority agrees, the Issues and Options will then be published for public consultation for eight weeks, beginning on the 15 or 22 February 2016. - 7.2 When the consultation ends, the comments will be considered.

-9 Conclusion
+8 Conclusion

-- 9.1 The Issues and Options of the Local Plan is the first stage of producing a new Local Plan for the Broads.
-It identifies issues and considers options to address that issue. - 9.2 This report seeks to explain the process as well as highlight particular issues. - 9.3 The views of Planning Committee Members are sought at this initial committee stage of the Issues and Options.
+- 8.1 The Issues and Options of the Local Plan is the first stage of producing a new Local Plan for the Broads.
+It identifies issues and considers options to address that issue. - 8.2 This report seeks to explain the process, advertise the consultation as well as highlight particular issues.